Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Conditions and outcomes of ivection resonance capture

 The requirement \eqref{eq:Tm_req} is a relatively coarse estimation, mainly because the maximum $d\eta/d\tau$ for which capture probability is nontrivial and can vary by a couple orders of magnitude depending on the initial inclination of the system.
 For instance, the probability of capture is still $\sim 10\%$ when $d\eta/d\tau\sim 10$ for first-order ivection resonance and eccentric ivection resonance and $\sim 100$ for second-order ivection resonance, \emph{if} the initial inclination is optimal (see Figure \ref{capture_probability}).

 In the limit of small $a_1/a_2$, $T_{\rm crit}$ is given by \eq{ T_{\rm crit} \approx \left\{

 \right. } This can still be used as a coarse estimation of $T_{\rm cirt}$ when $a_1$ and $a_2$ are comparable.
 For eccentric ivection resonance, the integer $j$ is the ratio between planet precession rate and binary orbital frequency ($|\dot\Omega_0|\approx jn_B$).
 From this estimation, we can see that $T_{\rm crit}$ tends to be relatively large for ivection resonance with a circular binary.
 Especially, the large $T_{\rm cirt}$ makes capturing into a second-order ivection resonance very unlikely, unless the planets are very massive (e.g. $\mu\gtrsim 10^{-2}$).
-Meanwhile, if the binary is eccentric (e.g. with $e_B>0.9$ or $0.95$), $T_{\rm crit}$ can easily becomes smaller than the typical planet migration timescale.
+Meanwhile, if the binary is highly eccentric (e.g. with $e_B>0.9$ or $0.95$), $T_{\rm crit}$ can easily becomes smaller than the typical planet migration timescale.
 Equation~\eqref{eq:Tcrit_est} also shows that $T_{\rm crit}$ has a strong dependence on the planet mass (the $\mu$ parameter).
-Therefore, ivection resonance is significantly more likely to affect more massive planets.
+Therefore, among systems that have binary companions with suitable period, ivection resonance is significantly more likely to affect those with more massive planets,